maxhoffmann/ocss/README.md

 - IDs
   - they prevent reuse and have no advantage to classes
 - tags
-  - tags should only be used as a general baseline (can only be included in `tags.nocss`)
+  - tags should only be used as a general baseline (can only be included in `tags.css`)
 - element modifiers
   - if an element is worth to have a modifier it should be a component
 - nesting components